Insights

 Working within ESA and Copernicus programmes provides a unique perspective on how science, infrastructure, and policy interact.

 One recurring lesson is that providing data is not enough.
-The real challenge lies in enabling its use, which involves interfaces, capacity building, and continuous dialogue with users.
+The real challenge lies in enabling its use.
+This involves interfaces, capacity building, and continuous dialogue with users.